parefoundation/hugo-website/content/en/projects/current-projects/india.md

 * Abithagujalambal is in her 2nd year of a degree in Commerce.
 She hopes to become a chartered accountant.
 * Vasanthalagi is in her 3rd year of a degree in Computer Science and is learning Python.
 * Keerthiga is in her 2nd year, also studying Computer Science.
-* Sujatha is in her 1st year of college.
+* Sujatha (pictured below) is in her 1st year of college.
 She is doing an internship in a hospital currently.

 ![Sujatha](/img/India/indiaSujatha.jpg)